 Changes in Oil Production Technology

-From this site, you find out that oil was first extracted by digging.
+The technique used to obtain oil on its discovery was by simply digging.
 In this site you learn more about how the traditional people used oil to treat diseases, light lamps to increase visibility and keep warm.
-There was not much knowledge of oil and the people came up with myths about the earth releasing gases and liquids.
+Little information about oil existence was available at the time as you have seen in this site.

-The next discovery to be made as you will find here, was the spring pole.
+The next advancement in technology came in form of spring poles.
 The device as you discover more here, was attached to a tree which provided the required resistance to reach greater depth, was used by the Ruffner brothers to enhance salt extraction.
 Despite a hint of the possible things oil could be used for at this time, oil was still not a necessity.
 However when steam power was introduced, the brothers were able to drill salt at a faster rate.
-A Yale chemist Benjamin Silliman discovered more about how oil could be converted into kerosene that is used for lighting lamps.
+Benjamin Silliman a chemist at Yale learned more about processes that could convert the oil into kerosene that could then be used in lamps.
 Following this information, people saw the importance of oil and processes to extract it began.

-Today, the most common method of extracting oil is the rotary rig.
+At the moment as we learn more here, rotary rigs are still in use for extracting oil.
 However, they are advanced technologically as they are fitted with digital tracking devices, touchpads and video control to monitor and access the rigs from a fur.
-Besides that, the rigs are more sophisticated.
-One such case is the increased mobility of the rig to extract oil from several oil wells.
+From what you have read in this website, you can see that the rigs can do more work than they did in the past.
+An instance, is the ability of a rig to move on its own as well to extract oil from a number of fields.